OS 2200: Exec 8

 Mass storage consisted of 6-foot long rotating drums that held 256KW (in the FH-432) to 2MW (in the FH-1782).
 The highest capacity mass storage was the FASTRAND drum, which held 22 MW (99 MB).
 File fragmentation was dealt with by a process called a "file save", which was generally done once per day, at night.
 It involved rolling all files out to tape, reinitializing the drum file system, then reading the files back in.

 With severe memory constraints and real time use, keeping only a single copy of code loaded into core was a requirement.
 Since the 1108 was designed for multitasking, the system was fully "reentrant" (thread safe).
 Each reentrant module accessed program data through a single memory "base address", which was different for each instance of run data.
 Switching execution contexts could be done in a single instruction merely by setting a different base address in a single register.
 The system used fine-grained locking to protect shared data structures.
 The executive, compilers, utilities, and even sophisticated user applications that might have multiple copies running concurrently were written so that their code could be shared.
 This required loading only one copy into memory, saving both space and the time it took to load the code.

 Another reason to separate code and data into different load entities was that memory was implemented as two independent banks (separate physical cabinets) called IBANK and DBANK (instruction and data).
 Each had its own access path, so the CPU could read both banks simultaneously.
 By loading executable code into one memory bank and data into the other, the run time of many programs could be almost halved.

-Reentrant code had to be thread safe (execute only); self-modifying code was not allowed.
+Re-entrant code had to be thread safe (execute only); self-modifying code was not allowed.
 For other programs, modifying executable code during runtime was still an acceptable programming technique in the time of 1100-series computers, but users were encouraged not to do it because of the performance hit.
 Security benefits were touted but not highly valued because hacking most 1100-series applications would provide no benefit to anyone, and because few hackers were malevolent then.

 Exec 8 was primarily a batch processing system that gave applications (called "tasks") very fine control of CPU scheduling priority for its threads (called "activities").
 Processor switching was preemptive, with higher priority threads gaining control of the processor currently running the lowest priority thread of any program.
 Except in realtime systems, even the lowest priority tasks got some processor time.
 It was a multiprogramming and multiprocessing operating system with fully symmetric processor management.
 A test-and-set instruction built into the hardware allowed very efficient and fine-grained locking both within the OS and within multi-threaded applications.